yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     Used only for AOS frames to specify the presence/absence of the 2 bytes Frame Header Error Control.
 This can be used to detect and correct errors in parts of the AOS frame headers using a  Reed-Solomon (10,6) code.

 insertZoneLength (integer)
-    The AOS and USLP frames can optionally use an Insert Service to trasnfer fixed-length data synchronized with the release of the frames.
+    The AOS and USLP frames can optionally use an Insert Service to transfer fixed-length data synchronized with the release of the frames.
 The insert data follows immediately the frame primary header.
 If the Insert Service is used, this parameter specifies the length of the insert data.
 If not used, please set it to 0 (default).
 For TM frames this parameter is ignored.
     Currently Yamcs ignores any data in the insert zone.

 errorDetection (string)